Connect with Jonathan

 In the News

-Jonathan Meer quoted on disagreements over minimum wages by Dylan Matthews, "The Economic Debate Over the Minimum Wage, Explained" Vox Media, November 20, 2019.
+Quoted by Dylan Matthews in "The Economic Debate over the Minimum Wage, Explained," Vox, November 20, 2019.

-Jonathan Meer quoted on effect of minimum wage laws on employment by Dylan Matthews, "The Economic Debate over the Minimum Wage, Explained" Vox, November 20, 2019.
+Quoted by Dylan Matthews in "The Economic Debate Over the Minimum Wage, Explained," Vox Media, November 20, 2019.

 Publications

-"Persistent Effects of Teacher-Student Gender Matches," (with Jaegeum Lim), National Bureau of Economic Research, December 1, 2017.
+"Persistent Effects of Teacher-Student Gender Matches" (with ), National Bureau of Economic Research, December 2017.

 Finds that having a female math teacher in 7th grade increases the likelihood that female students take higher-level math courses, aspire to a STEM degree, and attend a STEM-focused high school.